Nurhen02/VitalGuard-DualTrack-AI-Health-Sentinel/README.md

 # VitalGuard SimHealth: AI-Powered Health Simulation System

-Description,"A simulated health monitoring system for athletes and patients.
-Generates fake sensor data (steps, heart rate, oxygen, temperature) to train AI models that predict health states.
-No real phones/sensors used!"
-Key Features,"
-- 🏃♂️ Athlete Mode: Simulates active users (gym/running data)
-- 🏥 Patient Mode: Simulates ill users (low mobility, health risks)
-- 📊 Real-Time Alerts
-- 📝 Automated Health Reports
-"

-Setup,"1.
-Install Python 3.8+
-2. Install libraries:
-   pip install numpy pandas tensorflow scikit-learn
-3. Folder Structure:
-   - /sportsman (athlete codes)
-   - /sick (patient codes)"

-How to Run (Athlete),"
-1. Generate Athlete Data:
-   python sportsman/data_generator_sport.py
-2. Train Athlete AI:
-   python sportsman/model_sport.py
-3. Start Monitoring:
-   python sportsman/real_time_predictor_sport.py"

-How to Run (Patient),"
-1. Generate Patient Data:
-   python sick/data_generator_sick.py
-2. Train Patient AI:
-   python sick/model_sick.py
-3. Start Monitoring:
-   python sick/real_time_predictor_sick.py"

-Code Differences,"
-Feature,Athlete Code,Patient Code
-Data Ranges,Steps: 50-200, Steps: 0-30
-Heart Rate,45-70 bpm,40-130 bpm
-Oxygen,95-100%,85-93%
-Temperature,36-37.5°C,37.5-39°C
-Alerts,Overtraining,Medical Emergencies
-Reports,Performance Tips,Urgent Actions"

-Output Examples,"
-Athlete Output:
-✅ Normal Activity | Steps: 120 | HR: 68
-⚠️ Low Confidence Score (38.2)

-Patient Output:
-🔴 CRITICAL: Oxygen 89% | HR: 125
-🚨 Notify Doctor Immediately"

-Technical Terms,"
-LSTM,AI that learns patterns over time (like memory) MAE (Score),How 'weird' the system thinks the data is (lower = normal) Thresholds,Safety limits (e.g., HR > 100 = bad for patients)"

-FAQ,"
-Q: Is this using real phone data?
+# Main Idea of the Project:
+This project uses generative AI to simulate and predict health patterns for two groups: athletes and patients.
+Instead of real sensor data, we create fake (but realistic) step counts, heart rates, oxygen levels, and body temperatures.
+The AI learns what "normal" looks like for each group and flags unusual patterns.

+# Why Generative AI?
+Generative AI is used to:

+1. Simulate realistic health data (since we don’t have real phone sensors).

+2. Predict future health states by learning patterns from past data.

+3. Spot hidden risks (like sudden fatigue in athletes or oxygen drops in patients) that simple rules might miss.

+How It Works:

+*For athletes, the AI learns healthy training patterns to suggest recovery times.

+*For patients, it detects early warning signs (like rising heart rates) to alert caregivers.

+The AI compares live data to its "memory" of normal patterns and calculates a risk score (MAE).
+Low score = safe, high score = problem!

+In short: Generative AI acts like a virtual doctor that learns your unique health rhythm and warns you before issues escalate. 🩺🤖

+Running the Code (Athlete),"
+1. Open 3 terminals:
+   Terminal 1: python sportsman/data_generator_sport.py
+   Terminal 2: python sportsman/model_sport.py
+   Terminal 3: python sportsman/real_time_predictor_sport.py
+2. Keep Terminals 1 & 3 running forever"

+Running the Code (Patient),"
+1. Open 3 terminals:
+   Terminal 1: python sick/data_generator_sick.py
+   Terminal 2: python sick/model_sick.py
+   Terminal 3: python sick/real_time_predictor_sick.py
+2. Keep Terminals 1 & 3 running forever"

+Athlete Output Example,"
+=== ATHLETE REPORT ===
+✅ Normal Activity
+Steps: 150 | HR: 68
+⚠️ Alert: Low Confidence (Check Rest)"

+Patient Output Example,"
+=== PATIENT ALERT ===
+🔴 Critical: Oxygen 89%
+HR: 128 | Temp: 38.6°C
+🚑 Action: Call Doctor Now"

+FAQ,"Q: Real phone data used?
 A: ❌ No!
 All data is fake/simulated.
 Q: Why two models?
-A: Athletes and patients have different 'normal' ranges.
+A: Athletes/patients have different 'normal' ranges."

-Q: What does 'Low Confidence' mean?
-A: The AI is unsure – might need more data or check manually."